projectacrn/acrn-hypervisor/doc/getting-started/rt_industry_ubuntu.rst

 .. _install-ubuntu-rtvm-sata:

-Install the Ubuntu User VM (RTVM) on the SATA disk
+Install the Ubuntu User VM (RTVM) on the SATA Disk
 **************************************************

 .. note:: The WHL Maxtang machine contains both an NVMe and SATA disk.